 Difficulty integrating third-party sources: Some vendors cite difficulty integrating multiple third-party sources into the EHR as an objection to integration.
-Health systems don’t want an EHR interface that is so cluttered with data, work lists and alerts that clinicians can’t effectively use it for an encounter.
+However, Health systems don’t want an EHR interface that is so cluttered with data, work lists, and alerts that clinicians can’t effectively use it for an encounter.

-Many business and consumer platforms address this availability problem by enabling the user to configure the interface to see and provide alerts for, information that is most relevant to them.
-Health systems can use the same tools to optimize a user experience to their practice needs and still be able to leverage the EHR’s rich functionality, information sources, and analytic capabilities for integration.
+Many business and consumer platforms address this availability problem by enabling the user to configure the interface.
+It is necessary to provide alerts for, information that is most relevant to them.
+Simultaneously, health systems can use the same tools to optimize a user experience to their practice needs.
+Furthermore, it enables them to leverage the EHR’s rich functionality, information sources, and analytic capabilities for integration.

 Contractual limitations: Some industry participants will restrict integration with contractual limitations on integration.
 While limitations may be legal in name, they’re more accurately characterized as administrative barriers.
 Under the 21st Century Cures Act and HIPAA, interoperability laws do not impose barriers to integration; the laws instead promote interoperability.
 Any restrictions on integrating and sharing data tend to come from the vendor or provider

 3. Privacy and security challenges